XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: Discussion

 \subsection{Comparison to nearby disks}

 In Sections~\ref{sec:MIR_SED_shape} and \ref{sec:spectral_index}, we compare the spectral shape of the XUE sample with the disks found around stars of similar spectral type in Orion.
 In terms of spectral shape, the XUE disks appear to closely resemble their nearby counterparts.
-The 10~\micron\ silicate features of our sample show an offset toward lower values of F${11.3}$/F${9.8}$ compared to nearby T~Tauri and Herbig disks.
-However, uncertainties in the dereddening process could influence the observed trend (see Section \ref{sec:silicate_feature}).
-Further investigation is needed to determine whether this apparent offset reflects intrinsic dust properties.
-For now, there is no strong evidence to suggest that the dust properties of the XUE sample differ from those of their non-irradiated counterparts.
-This would imply that external irradiation does not significantly affect the dust composition of the hot, inner disk in IMTTs.
+The 10~\micron\ silicate features of our sample show an offset toward lower values of F$_{11.3}$/F$_{9.8}$ compared to nearby T~Tauri and Herbig disks.
+If the difference is robust, this would imply that the disk surfaces may be dominated by smaller grains compared to nearby disks. but if this is due to the extinction correction method then this would imply that external irradiation does not significantly affect the dust composition of the hot, inner disk in IMTTs.